 - A completed Professional Development Grant Application Cover Form.
 (This link provides a printable form.)

 - A narrative proposal of no more than three (3) single-spaced pages that:

 - is clear, specific, and comprehensible to the non-specialist

 - A completed Grant Budget Form

 - A current curriculum vitae for the applicant.
-If the proposal is being submitted by a group, only the curriculum vitae of the project director is necessary.
+If the proposal is being submitted by a group, no CVs are required.

-Deadlines: There are two application deadlines: one in the fall for projects beginning during (or after) January term and one in the spring for projects during the fiscal year beginning June 1, summer and first semester.
+Deadlines: There are two application deadlines: one in the fall for projects starting no earlier than January 1st and completed by May 31st; and one deadline in the spring for projects starting no earlier than June 1st and completed by December 31st.
 (See current Application Deadlines.)
 Grant applications will be due by noon in the Office of the Dean of the College on the appropriate date.
 All materials, including supporting letters, must be received in the Dean’s office by noon on the date indicated.

-Eligibility: Faculty with a minimum 0.50 FTE for the full academic year during which application is being made and the academic year following the award of the grant are eligible to apply.
-Although we welcome applications from all faculty who meet the above criteria, preference may be given to applicants who have not received college-funded support (Sabbatical Leave, Professional Development Grants) in the past two years.
+Eligibility: Faculty with a minimum 0.50 FTE for the full academic year during which application is being made and who will complete the grant project while holding a St. Olaf appointment are eligible to apply.
+Although we welcome applications from all faculty who meet the above criteria, preference may be given to applicants who have not received college-funded support (e.g., Professional Development Grants) in the past two years.
 Note: Sabbatical leave does not change the terms of faculty FTE appointments.
 Eligible faculty members who are currently on or anticipating sabbatical leave may apply.